1JunGu/JS_clock_wallpaper/README.md

 ## Results
-If successfuly, you would see this in your desktop.
+If successfully, you would see this in your desktop.
 <img src="preview.jpg" width=80%>